chnttx/COMP30027-Machine-Learning/Naive Bayes.md

 - At test: can simply be ignored, compute the likelihood of each class from the non-missing values.
 - In training: don't include them in the attribute-class counts, and probabilities will be based on non-missing values.

+### Pros

+- Simple to build, fast.
+- Computations scale well to high-dimensional datasets (1000s of attributes).
+- Explainable - generally easy to understand why the model makes the decisions it does.

+### Cons

+- Inaccurate when there are many missing P(x | c) values.
+- Conditional independence assumption becomes problematic for complex systems.